 What Does it Take to Earn and Maintain the Personal Financial Specialist Designation?

 The PFS designation is only available to licensed CPAs.
-These CPAs must be a current member of the American Institute of Certified Public Accountants (AICPA) in good standing.
+These CPAs must be current members of the American Institute of Certified Public Accountants (AICPA) in good standing.

 There are a number of ways PFS candidates can satisfy this education requirement.
 They can enroll in professional development opportunities and complete five financial planning certificate programs administered by the AICPA.

-PFS candidates must have at least 3,000 hours of work experience under their belt.
+PFS candidates must have at least 3,000 hours of work experience or teaching in personal financial planning under their belt.
 This experience needs to be in one or more of the twelve Body of Knowledge categories.
+(Alternatively, an Experienced pathway is available to candidates who have 5 years of full-time work experience or 7,500 hours equivalent in personal financial planning.)

-The PFS exam is comprised of 160 multiple choice questions.
+The PFS exam is comprised of 160 multiple-choice questions.
 Approximately half of them are based on case studies.
-These case studies are intended to test candidates’ analytical reasoning and ability to apply financial planning theory in comprehensively.
+These case studies are intended to test candidates’ analytical reasoning and ability to apply financial planning theory comprehensively.

-PFS candidates may take the PFS exam during one of two annual exam times online or in-person at a testing center.
-It usually lasts about five hours with one 30-minute beak.
+PFS candidates may take the PFS exam during one of two annual exam times online or in person at a testing center.
+It usually lasts about five hours with one 30-minute break.
 PFS candidates may also satisfy the exam requirement by earning the CFP or ChFC designation.

 CPAs with the PFS designation are required to adhere to the AICPA code of conduct.
 At its core, the code of conduct states that they’ll act with objectivity and integrity.
 They’ll also maintain client confidentiality and reveal any conflicts of interest.